dharmab/ksl-bike-sniper/README.md

 - `SEARCH_RADIUS`: Radius around ZIP code to search in miles.
 The default is `100` (100 miles).
 - `AWS_ACCESS_KEY_ID`: Amazon Web Services access key.
 - `AWS_SECRET_ACCESS_KEY`: Amazon Web Services secret key.
 - `AWS_DYNAMODB_TABLE`: Existing DynamoDB table name in which listing status will be persisted.
-The primary partition key should be `listing_id`.
+The primary partition key should be `partition_key`.
 - `AWS_SNS_TOPIC`: Existing SNS topic ARN where listings will be forwarded.
 - `AWS_REGION`: Name of AWS region containing DynamoDB table and SNS topic.
 The default is `'us-west-2'`.
 - `INCLUDED_SEARCH_TERMS`: Comma-separated list of search terms.
 Only listings which include at least one search term will be forwarded.
 Terms are case-insensitive.
 Example: `'Honda,Kawasaki,Suzuki,Yamaha'`.
 This is not used unless defined.